FortunesFavor/Dagger/Lawan.rst

     * Potion Bow [5GP]

     	Its a crossbow, for potions.
 It does no damage when directly fired at an opponant, but is strong enough to break a potion vial.
-Effectivly a skill rating of 5 to throw a launched object.
+Effectively a skill rating of 5 to throw a launched object.

     * Armored Leather Corset [5GP]